D-score/dscore/README.md

 For some instruments, e.g., for `cro` only one choice is possible (only key `gsed`).
 For `gri`, we may choose between `gcdg` and `gsed`.
 The actual choice will depend on the goals of your analysis.
-If you want to compare to other D-scores calculated under key `gcdg`, or reproduce an analysis made under key, then pick `gcdg`.
+If you want to compare to other \(D\)-scores calculated under key `gcdg`, or reproduce an analysis made under key, then pick `gcdg`.
 If that is not the case, then `gsed` is the better choice since it account for a wider variety of comparisons to other instruments.
-The differences between the D-scores calculated under different keys are small, but these are not identical.
+The differences between the
+\(D\)-scores calculated under different keys are small, but these are not identical.
 If you don’t specify `key`, the `dscore()` function will use `key = "gsed"` for maximum instrument coverage.

 <img src="man/figures/README-graphkey-1.png" width="100%" />